Museum der Weltkulturen

 Visiting Information

-Check the official website for current information regarding hours of operation and ticket prices, as these may vary.
-Generally, the museum welcomes guests throughout the week, providing ample opportunities to explore its collections.
-It is advisable to allocate a few hours for the visit to fully appreciate the exhibits and engage with the educational materials available.
+Check the official website for current information regarding hours and ticket prices, as these may vary throughout the year.
+A visit to the museum typically requires around two to three hours, allowing ample time to explore the exhibitions and engage with the materials on display.

 Nearby Attractions